Council on Aging

 Informational, Educational & Recreational Activities

-Drop-In Center: The Stephen Palmer Senior Center is a good place for people to join a friend for coffee, make new friends, or attend one of the many ongoing programs or activities.
+Drop-In Center: The Center at The Heights is a good place for people to join a friend for coffee, make new friends, or attend one of the many ongoing programs or activities.
 You can also usually find a quiet spot to read a good book from our library or the daily and weekly newspapers.

 Weekdays 9:00 a.m. - 4:00 p.m.

-Information & Referral: The Council on Aging staff provides information on transportation services, homemaker services, housing, medical insurance including Medicare and Medicaid, financial assistance programs, how to make the most of retirement, volunteer opportunities, and many other aging related subjects.
-In addition, the staff of the Council on Aging at the Stephen Palmer Senior Center works with local, state and federal agencies to bring you accurate, useful and up-to-date information.
+Information & Referral: The Center at The Heights staff provides information on transportation services, homemaker services, housing, medical insurance including Medicare and Medicaid, financial assistance programs, how to make the most of retirement, volunteer opportunities, and many other aging related subjects.
+In addition, the staff of The Center at The Heights works with local, state and federal agencies to bring you accurate, useful and up-to-date information.

-Outreach & Counseling: The Council on Aging staff includes a full time professional outreach worker who is available to elders and their families for support, counseling and information concerning the many and varied issues facing elders.
+Outreach & Counseling: The Center at The Heights staff includes a full time professional outreach worker who is available to elders and their families for support, counseling and information concerning the many and varied issues facing elders.

-The Council on Aging Shopper Bus, sponsored by Roche Bros., takes seniors grocery shopping on Wednesday mornings.
+The Center at The Heights Shopper Bus, sponsored by Roche Bros., takes seniors grocery shopping on Wednesday mornings.
 The Community Council offers van transportation for errands on Tuesdays and Fridays.
 There are other specialized services for those unable to use the above listed means of transportation.
-Call the Council on Aging at 455-7555 for details on all transportation.
+Call The Center at The Heights at 455-7555 for details on all transportation.

-Informational Programs: Information of special interest to elders is available at the Senior Center.
-There are lectures, fliers and pamphlets that address topics related to legal matters, consumer issues, health and medical information, etc. Many of these programs and informational materials are provided by community agency professionals from Deaconess-Glover Hospital, Massachusetts Executive Office of Elder Affairs, Boston College Legal Assistance Bureau, and West Suburban Elder Services, Inc., among others.
+Informational Programs: Information of special interest to elders is available at The Center at The Heights.
+There are lectures, fliers and pamphlets that address topics related to legal matters, consumer issues, health and medical information, etc. Many of these programs and informational materials are provided by community agency professionals from Beth Israel Deaconess Hospital, Massachusetts Executive Office of Elder Affairs, Boston College Legal Assistance Bureau, and West Suburban Elder Services, Inc., among others.

-The Council on Aging maintains video and audio tapes of presentations that may be borrowed for home viewing.
-Town officials, Needham department heads and our state legislators visit the Senior Center regularly to report to seniors and to listen to concerns and answer questions.
+The Center at The Heights maintains video and audio tapes of presentations that may be borrowed for home viewing.
+Town officials, Needham department heads and our state legislators visit the Center regularly to report to seniors and to listen to concerns and answer questions.

 Health Insurance Information: